opencv/opencv/modules/core/doc/operations_on_arrays.rst

 When all the mask elements are 0's, the functions return ``mean=stddev=Scalar::all(0)`` .

 .. note:: The computed standard deviation is only the diagonal of the complete normalized covariance matrix.
-If the full matrix is needed, you can reshape the multi-channel array ``M x N`` to the single-channel array ``M*N x mtx.channels()`` (only possible when the matrix is continuous) and then pass the matrix to :cpp:func:`calcCovarMatrix` .
+If the full matrix is needed, you can reshape the multi-channel array ``M x N`` to the single-channel array ``M*N x mtx.channels()`` (only possible when the matrix is continuous) and then pass the matrix to :ocv:func:`calcCovarMatrix` .

 .. seealso::

-    :cpp:func:`countNonZero`,
+    :ocv:func:`countNonZero`,
-    :cpp:func:`mean`,
+    :ocv:func:`mean`,
-    :cpp:func:`norm`,
+    :ocv:func:`norm`,
-    :cpp:func:`minMaxLoc`,
+    :ocv:func:`minMaxLoc`,
-    :cpp:func:`calcCovarMatrix`
+    :ocv:func:`calcCovarMatrix`

 merge
 -----

-.. cpp:function:: void merge(const Mat* mv, size_t count, OutputArray dst)
+.. ocv:function:: void merge(const Mat* mv, size_t count, OutputArray dst)

-.. cpp:function:: void merge(const vector<Mat>& mv, OutputArray dst)
+.. ocv:function:: void merge(const vector<Mat>& mv, OutputArray dst)

     Composes a multi-channel array from several single-channel arrays.